After announcing breakup, Kunle Afod's wife picks him from airport in cute video

 "Awesome...may your home continue to be a testimony."

-Femi Adebayo other actors take over dancefloor at Kunle Afod’s wife’s 40th birthday
+Femi Adebayo and other actors take over dancefloor at Kunle Afod’s wife’s 40th birthday

 One highlight of the celebration was the moment Femi Adebayo led a team of actors to the dancefloor to celebrate with the couple.